facebookresearch/ToMe/README.md

 ToMe merges tokens based on their similarity, implicitly grouping parts of objects together.
 This is in contrast to token pruning, which only removes background tokens.
 ToMe can get away with reducing more tokens because we can merge redundant foreground tokens in addition to background ones.
 Visualization of merged tokens on ImageNet-1k val using a trained ViT-H/14 MAE model with ToMe.
 See [this example](examples/2_visualization_timm.ipynb) for how to produce these visualizations.
 For more, see the paper appendix.

+## News
+ - **[2023.01.30]** We've released checkpoints trained with ToMe for DeiT-Ti, DeiT-S, ViT-B, ViT-L, and ViT-H!
+ - **[2022.10.18]** Initial release.

 ## Installation
 See [INSTALL.md](INSTALL.md) for installation details.

 ## Usage

-This repo does not include models or training code.
+This repo does not include training code.
 Instead, we provide a set of tools to patch existing vision transformer implementations.
 Then, you can use those implementations out of the box.
 Currently, we support the following ViT implementations:
  - [x] [🔗](#using-timm-models) [timm](https://github.com/rwightman/pytorch-image-models)
  - [x] [🔗](#using-swag-models-through-torch-hub) [swag](https://github.com/facebookresearch/SWAG)
  - [x] [🔗](#training-with-mae) [mae](https://github.com/facebookresearch/mae)